PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

     - `optee-client.bb` for building the trusted execution client library for the Linux kernel.
     - `optee-test.bb` for building the OP-TEE test framework and tests.
 - **`openembedded-core-mbl/meta`**.
 This MBL staging layer provides:
     - `mbl-fitimage.bbclass`, a reusable class used to generate the kernel FIT packaging.
-See [Section 7.4](../develop-mbl/7-0-linux.html#7-4-kernel-fitimage-bbclass-and-mbl-fitimage-bbclass) for details.
+See [linux*](../develop-mbl/bsp-linux.html#kernel-fitimage-bbclass-and-mbl-fitimage-bbclass) for details.
 - **`openembedded-core`**.
 This layer contains a library of recipes and classes supporting the creation of Linux distributions:
     - `u-boot.inc.`.
 This `include` file contains the bulk of the symbol definitions and recipe functions for building the U-Boot bootloader.
 It's included into the `u-boot_${PV}.bb` recipe.
     - `u-boot-sign.bbclass`.
 The class that orchestrates verified boot signing of FIT images.